mspnp/aks-baseline/06-gitops.md

 1. Deploy Flux.

-   > If you used your own fork of this GitHub repo, update the [`flux.yaml`](./cluster-baseline-settings/flux.yaml) file to include reference to your own repo and change the URL below to point to yours as well.
-Also, since Flux will begin processing the manifests in [`cluster-baseline-settings/`](./cluster-baseline-settings/) now would be the right time push the following changes to your fork:
+   > If you used your own fork of this GitHub repo, update the [`flux.yaml`](./cluster-manifests/cluster-baseline-settings/flux.yaml) file to include reference to your own repo and change the URL below to point to yours as well.
+Also, since Flux will begin processing the manifests in [`cluster-manifests/`](./cluster-manifests/) now would be the right time push the following changes to your fork:
    >
-   > * update the `<replace-with-an-aad-group-object-id-for-this-cluster-role-binding>` placeholder in [`user-facing-cluster-role-aad-group.yaml`](./cluster-baseline-settings/user-facing-cluster-role-aad-group.yaml) with the Object IDs for the Azure AD group(s) you created for management purposes.
-If you don't, the manifest will still apply, but AAD integration will not be mapped to your specific AAD configuration.
-   > * Update three `image` manifest references to your container registry instead of the default public container registry.
-See comment in each file for instructions.
+   > * Update three `image` references to use your container registry instead of public container registries.
+See the comment in each file for instructions.
-   >   * update the two `image:` values in [`flux.yaml`](./cluster-baseline-settings/flux.yaml).
+   >   * update the two `image:` values in [`flux.yaml`](./cluster-manifests/cluster-baseline-settings/flux.yaml).
-   >   * update the one `image:` values in [`kured.yaml`](./cluster-baseline-settings/kured.yaml).
+   >   * update the one `image:` values in [`kured.yaml`](./cluster-manifests/cluster-baseline-settings/kured.yaml).

    :warning: Deploying the flux configuration using the `flux.yaml` file unmodified from this repo will be deploying your cluster to take dependencies on public container registries.
 This is generally okay for exploratory/testing, but not suitable for production.
-Before going to production, ensure _all_ image references are from _your_ container registry (as imported in the prior step) or another that you feel confident relying on.
+Before going to production, ensure _all_ image references your bring to your cluster are from _your_ container registry (as imported in the prior step) or another that you feel confident relying on.

    ```bash
    kubectl create -f https://raw.githubusercontent.com/mspnp/aks-secure-baseline/main/cluster-baseline-settings/flux.yaml